mcanzi/source-code-mcanzi/content/skills/education.md

 - (2024) *(1st, MA)* Klotz, N.

-- (2024) *(1st, MA)* Yan, Y. "Pupillometric investigation of language processing and emotional response in bilinguals with different L1 backgrounds during political speeches"
+- (2024) *(1st, MA)* Yan, Y. "Investigation of language processing and emotional response in bilinguals with different L1 backgrounds during political speeches"

-- (2024) *(2nd, MA)* Ratzer, L.
+- (2024) *(2nd, MA)* Ratzer, L. "Does a week-long rhythm training intervention influence the rhythmic priming effect on sentence processing?"

-- (2024) *(2nd, MA)* Tay, S. C. "Perception of speech to song illusion in listeners with a tonal native language"
+- (2024) *(2nd, MA)* Tay, S. "Perception of speech to song illusion in listeners with a tonal native language"

 # 8. Awards